-Alan J. Stephenson, CPA Donald W. Brannan, CPA Kyle E. Troyer, CPA Robert J. Morand, CPA Brenden A. Stephenson, CPA/PFS, CFP[±] Cynthia R. Scott, CPA, CFE
+Alan J. Stephenson, CPA

+Donald W. Brannan, CPA

+Kyle E. Troyer, CPA

+Robert J. Morand, CPA

+Brenden A. Stephenson, CPA/PFS, CFP\

+Cynthia R. Scott, CPA, CFE

-October 15, 2021
+October 24, 2022

-Management and the Board Alternative Education Academy of Ogemaw County West Branch, Michigan
+Management and the Board Alternative Educational Academy of Ogemaw County Tawas City, Michigan

-We have audited the financial statements of the governmental activities and the major fund of the Alternative Education Academy of Ogemaw County for the year ended June 30, 2021.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of the Alternative Educational Academy of Ogemaw County for the year ended June 30, 2022.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated June 29, 2021.
+We have communicated such information in our letter to you dated November 1, 2021.
 Professional standards also require that we communicate to you the following information related to our audit.
 The appendices to this letter set forth those communications as follows: